Download the PDF version of the IVM6000-LP brochure for sewage system applications.

 System overloading, environmental contamination, permit violation, and the associated costly repairs can all be caused by valve problems.
 Preventing such emergency situations has traditionally required frequent site visits and inspections, however this increases operation and maintenance costs.

-Introducing the first electronic monitor and early-warning alert system for all major third party 6000 series mechanical distributing valves by K-Rain®, Clarus/Zoeller®, Orenco® and others.
+Introducing the first electronic monitor and early-warning alert system for all major third party 6000 series mechanical indexing and distributing valves by K-Rain®, Clarus/Zoeller®, Orenco® and others.